pyladies/pyladies-elections-website/content/pages/en/nominate.md

-# Nominate
+Title: Nominate

-order: 4
+Order: 4
-date: 2020-04-09 10:30
+Date: 2020-04-09 10:30
-icon: icon-link2
+Icon: icon-link2
-summary: Details about nominating to be a PyLadies Global Council Member
+Summary: Details about nominating to be a PyLadies Global Council Member
-lang: en
+Lang: en
-slug: nominate
+Slug: nominate

 ## Nominating for the PyLadies Global Council